Distributions and Dividends | Royce

 Two of our three closed-end funds have a managed distribution policy (“MDP”) designed to spread any capital gain distributions more evenly over the year.

-The Board of Directors from each of Royce Value Trust, and Royce Micro-Cap Trust has authorized an MDP.
+The Board of Directors from each of Royce Small-Cap Trust, and Royce Micro-Cap Trust has authorized an MDP.
 Under the MDP, Royce Value Trust and Royce Micro-Cap Trust pay quarterly distributions at an annual rate of 7% of the average of the prior four quarter-end net asset values.

 With each distribution, the Fund will issue a notice to its stockholders and an accompanying press release that provides detailed information regarding the amount and composition of the distribution (including whether any portion of the distribution represents a return of capital) and other information required by a Fund’s MDP.
 You should not draw any conclusions about a Fund’s investment performance from the amount of distributions or from the terms of a Fund’s MDP.
 A Fund’s Board of Directors may amend or terminate the MDP at any time without prior notice to stockholders; however, at this time there are no reasonably foreseeable circumstances that might cause the termination of any of the MDPs